-WASHINGTON (March 16, 2017) – The following statement is from Jamie Rappaport Clark, president and CEO of Defenders of Wildlife in response to President Trump’s proposed federal budget:
+WASHINGTON (March 16, 2017) – The following statement is from Jamie Rappaport Clark, Former president and CEO of Defenders of Wildlife in response to President Trump’s proposed federal budget:

 “The Trump budget is a sellout of our nation’s wildlife heritage.
 His proposed 12 percent cut to the Department of the Interior’s budget would have damaging impacts on maintaining national public lands, protecting endangered species and preserving wildlife refuges.